The Everyday Prayer Co started as a simple desire I had: I wanted to learn how to pray the Rosary.

 It was something that I'd been around quite a bit growing up Catholic, but I never really learned how to pray it.
 After many years, I finally made it a point to learn it.

-This post is the plan that I took to memorize, learn, and understand the Rosary.
+This article is the plan that I took to memorize, learn, and understand the Rosary.

 - Learn about the Rosary